vnklaimis/FantasyNight-docs/rules/roleplay.rst

   * Pulling a gun out on a police officer during a traffic stop when you are going to receive a traffic infraction, your character is then killed.

-  * Reckless handling of a vehicle or aircraft and crashing it which would clearly result in death.
+  * Reckless handling of a vehicle or aircraft and crashing it which would clearly result in death, especially at a very high rate of speed.

   * Police acting like they’re invincible, failing to follow proper safety protocol, acting out unrealistically in situations where they normally wouldn’t.

+Please note, not all forms of disregard must or even should result in a character kill.
+The circumstances of the scenario and context matter greatly.
+If someone is resisting capture or kidnapping against 4 people, their chances of actually escaping and telling the police is slim to none which means if one of those 4 kidnappers is a hothead and shoots the person resisting capture, it should not be immediately deemed a character kill.
+The weight of their actions should be taken into account.

 Organized Robberies
 """""""""""""""""""